PR2034/DMP-CODM/README.md

-# DMP-CODM
 Updated Call of Duty Mobile (CoDM) Dumper by DarkLunaios - Now Supports 1.0.47 and Above for Both iOS and Android!

-Introduction:
+🚀 Introduction: 🚀
-Hey  reverse engineering enthusiasts!
-I'm excited to share an updated version of the Call of Duty Mobile (CoDM) dumper, courtesy of the talented DarkLunaios.
+Hey reverse engineering enthusiasts! 😃 I'm excited to share an updated version of the Call of Duty Mobile (CoDM) dumper, courtesy of the talented DarkLunaios.
 This tool has been specifically modified to handle the structural changes introduced in CoDM version 1.0.47, making it capable of dumping the latest versions of the game.
 Whether you're a beginner looking to learn more about game modding or an experienced developer, this tool is a valuable asset for understanding the inner workings of CoDM.

-Background:
+🔍 Background: 🔍
 For those unfamiliar, Call of Duty Mobile is a popular mobile game that has seen numerous updates over the years.
 Each update often brings changes to the game's underlying structures, which can render older dumping tools obsolete.
 The original dumper, developed by Poko, was a fantastic tool, but it couldn't handle the changes introduced in version 1.0.47.
-This is where DarkLunaios stepped in to save the day!
+This is where DarkLunaios stepped in to save Developers!

-Key Features of the Updated Dumper:
+✨ Key Features of the Updated Dumper: ✨

 Support for 1.0.47 and Above: This updated dumper is designed to work with the latest versions of CoDM, starting from 1.0.47.
 No more frustration over incompatible tools!